-If you cannot sign into your HMRC online account or find any documents containing your Unique Taxpayer Reference, you can contact HMRC to request your lost UTR.
+If you cannot sign in to your HMRC online account or find any documents containing your Unique Taxpayer Reference, you can contact HMRC to request your UTR number.
 Limited companies can do this online, and Self Assessment individuals can contact HMRC by phone.

 Do I need more than one UTR number?

-LLPs also need to register separately from each individual LLP member – the business will have its own UTR, and each LLP member will have a personal UTR of his or her own.
+LLPs also need to register separately from each individual LLP member – the business will have its own UTR, and each LLP member will have a personal UTR of their own.

 Is a UTR the same as a Company Registration Number (CRN)?

 A UTR issued by HMRC is not the same as a Company Registration Number (CRN) issued by Companies House.
 They are different numbers that serve completely different purposes, so do not confuse the two!

 - A Unique Taxpayer Reference is issued and used by HMRC to identify a particular company, organisation, or individual for tax purposes only.
 It consists of 10 digits.